Early Pregnancy Test Strips

 Natalist Early Pregnancy Test Strips are over 99% accurate.*

-Our urine, early pregnancy test strips are over 99% accurate at predicting pregnancy at 3 days before the day of the missed period.
+Our urine, early pregnancy test strips, also known as hCG level test strips, are over 99% accurate at predicting pregnancy at 3 days before the day of the missed period.

 In earlier stages, a pregnant woman may not be producing enough hCG for the test to detect.
 This is why the test result is less accurate the earlier you take it. hCG can only be detected in urine after the embryo implants itself in the uterine wall, which occurs between the sixth and tenth day post-fertilization.
 At five days before an expected period, an embryo may have just implanted and hCG hormone production may not have yet increased enough to meet the test’s detection threshold.
 Early on in pregnancy hCG levels rise rapidly, doubling every two days.
 The closer you are to your missed period, the more reliable your early pregnancy test results will be.